 Isn't My Belly Too Big?

-Women are often worried that their belly is too big to get a massage.
-If they have gotten a massage before, they imagine trying to get comfortable lying on their huge round stomach on a hard table.
+Women are often worried that their belly is too big to get a message.
+If they have gotten a massage before, then imagine trying to get comfortable lying on their huge round stomach on a hard table.
 The goal of prenatal massage is to be comfortable, and I promise you it will be!

 Tips for a Great Prenatal Massage Experience: